|

 You absolutely must learn the alphabet first.
 This will enable you to see, recognize and understand thousands of words on sight.

 You can learn the case endings by memorizing short phrases in Russian, which will contain the correct cases.
+It will take some time, but by practicing you will be able to handle Russian cases reasonably well.

 Speaking Russian without any accent will take some time but you can expect to be understandable in a short time, with a minimum of practice.